 Central sleep apnea

 Sleep apnea is a serious medical condition.
-Complications of OSA can include:
+Complications of obstructive sleep apnea, also known as OSA, can include:

-Complications of CSA can include:
+Complications of central sleep apnea, also known as CSA, can include:

-If you have obstructive sleep apnea, your health care provider might refer you to an ear, nose and throat specialist to rule out a blockage in your nose or throat.
-An evaluation by a heart specialist, known as a cardiologist, or a doctor who specializes in the nervous system, called a neurologist, might be necessary to look for causes of central sleep apnea.
+If you have OSA, your healthcare professional might refer you to an ear, nose and throat doctor to rule out blockage in your nose or throat.
+You may need to see a heart specialist, known as a cardiologist, or a doctor who specializes in the nervous system, called a neurologist.
+They can look for causes of central sleep apnea.

-If these measures don’t improve your symptoms or if your apnea is moderate to severe, a number of other treatments are available.
+If these measures don’t improve your symptoms or if your apnea is serious, a number of other treatments are available.
+Certain devices can help open up a blocked airway.
+In other cases, surgery might be necessary.

 Therapies for OSA